axelwalter/umetaflow-gui/win_exe_with_pyinstaller.md

 > [!TIP]
 > if problem with altair, Try version altair==4.0.1, and again compile

-## :rocket: Build executable in github action automatically
+## Build executable in github action automatically
 Automate the process of building executables for your project with the GitHub action example [Test streamlit executable for Windows](https://github.com/Arslan-Siraj/streamlit-template/blob/main/.github/workflows/test_streamlit_app.yaml)
 </br>